The Measured Scoop

 Removing the crusts and slicing the sandwiches

-- Unwrap the stack of sandwiches.
-Using a serrated knife, slice off the crusts as close to the edge as you can.
+• Unwrap the stack of sandwiches.
+Using a heavy, sharp knife (paid link), slice off the crusts as close to the edge as you can.
+Use a damp towel to wipe the knife if it gets too much cream cheese build-up.
 Discard or snack on the crusts.

 Here are some examples of tea sandwich shapes.